Check Canmake Cosmetic Batch Code

 • If the decoded Canmake date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For canmake batch code, the highest-value decision is to treat cream, eye, and lip formulas more strictly than powder products.
+• Use the result to decide whether to treat cream, eye, and lip formulas more strictly than powder products.

 Methodology